kgrzybek/modular-monolith-with-ddd/README.md

 ### 3.3 API and Module Communication

-API communicates with Module only in two places: during module initialization and request processing.
+The API only communicates with Modules in two ways: during module initialization and request processing.

 **Module initialization**

-Each module has static ``Initialize`` method which is invoked in API ``Startup`` class.
+Each module has a static ``Initialize`` method which is invoked in the API ``Startup`` class.
 All configuration needed by this module should be provided as arguments to this method.
-During initialization all services are configured and Composition Root using Inversion Of Control Container is created.
+All services are configured during initialization and the Composition Root is created using the Inversion-of-Control Container.

 ```csharp
 public static void Initialize(